jadecobra/python_tdd_exercises/source/bonus/learn_directory_structure.rst

   - rm_ is used to remove files_ and folders_
   - ``rm`` means ``remove``
-  - ``-r/--recursive/-Recurse`` means remove child directories_ and what is in them until there is nothing left, it goes through each child directory_ and removes everything including their children
+  - ``-r/--recursive/-Recurse`` means remove child directories_ and what is in them until there is nothing left.
+It goes through each child directory_ and removes everything including their children
   - ``-Force`` means do not ask me any questions, just remove the file_ or folder_

 * I try to go back to ``doe``